cyst on balls

 Epididymal cysts, also called spermatoceles, are usually small and non-cancerous.
 They often do not cause any symptoms and might be found during a routine check-up.

+In some cases, what appears as a general cyst testicle may actually be an epididymal cyst upon closer examination.
 Although they are generally harmless, it's important to see a doctor if you notice any lumps or changes in your testicles.
 In rare cases, the cyst can become large or uncomfortable, which might require treatment or removal.

 What Are Epididymal Cysts?